-Function name Parameters Return Type Description create_reo_from requirement username, tom_code HTTP Response This function is designed to be called by the Orchestrator, which must transmit two parameters: the username of the user currently connected to MEDINA, and the identifier of the TOM with which the metrics and related obligations are to be associated.
-This is a POST function, thus if the execution is successful the final effect will be the creation of a REO object within the CNL Store of the CNL Editor.
+Function name Parameters Return Type Description create_reo_from requirement username, cloud_servi ce_id, tom_code HTTP Response This function is designed to be called by the Orchestrator , which must transmit three parameters: the username of the user currently connected to MEDINA, the identifier of the Cloud Service, and the identifier of the requirement with which the metrics and related obligations are to be associated.
+This is a POST function, thus if the execution is successful the final effect will be the creation of a REO object within the CNL Store of the CNL Editor .
 If successful, the status code returned will be of type 201, otherwise an error code will be returned depending on the problem occurred (e.g., status code 401 is returned if the specified user does not have sufficient permissions). livez None HTTP Response This function is used by the Kubernetes primary node agent to know when to restart a container.
 In fact, many applications running for long periods of time eventually transition to broken states and cannot recover except by being restarted. readyz None HTTP Response This function is used by the Kubernetes primary node agent to know when a container is ready to start accepting traffic.